 Kristin Newman decided to use her atypical schedule as a television writer to her advantage.
 So she spent every year traveling the world, having romantic “vacationships,” and experiencing culture shock.
 One of my favorite travel books of all time, What I Was Doing While You were Breeding make readers want to jump out of their boring routine and grab life with both hands.
 Most books describe locations, but Newman describes experiences, conversations, and interactions so viscerally that it’s easy to see yourself falling in love with a former Argentinian priest too. [click to buy the book]

-A Walk in the Woods: Rediscovering America on the Appalachian Trail (Hilarious) ★
+16. A Walk in the Woods: Rediscovering America on the Appalachian Trail (HILARIOUS BOOK) ★

 At least one of Bill Bryson’s books is found on every best travel book list for a reason.
 His stories about walking in the United Kingdom, Australia, the United States, and more are perfect reads for a leisurely train or bus ride in the country.
 Bryson’s book about his journey on the Appalachian Trail, a 2,200-mile trail along the east coast of the United States, is filled with dry humor, charming history lessons, and too many bears for comfort.